cysouw/diathesis/text/c10_participle.md

 - ^* Er kommt verkleidet und gehüpft.
 :::

-The *kommen + Partizip* construction is typically attested with intransitive verbs of movement like *hüpfen*.
+The *kommen+Partizip* construction is typically attested with intransitive verbs of movement like *hüpfen*.
 However, there are also examples of movement verbs with additional accusative [@next a] or dative [@next b] arguments.
 These possibilities need more in-depth investigation.

 ::: ex
 - Er kommt den Berg herabgelaufen